PROJECT

 Observe: Using the 3D tour of The National

-Archaeological Institute with Museum
+Archaeological Institute with Museum, make a list

 of 3 accessibility features you observe.